-Just when you least expect it…I was only driving to pickup my daughter from her practice when I turned at the stop sign, only to see this sitting out for trash. {{gasp}} What an adorable child’s upholstered rocking chair!
+Just when you least expect it…I was only driving to pick up my daughter from her practice when I turned at the stop sign, only to see this sitting out for trash. {{gasp}} What an adorable child’s upholstered rocking chair!

 Quickly, I turn around and go back to see if it is stable for use.
 I checked so quick and thought I would check it better later after I got home.
 Thankfully, this little platform rocker just needs a little TLC.
 It’s perfect for Trash to Treasure Tuesday fun!
 You’ll see what my blogger friends have for you in a bit.
 Okay, back to the rocking chair.

-Yes, it’s a bit tousled, but it only needs a bit of doing and it will be good as new. update: Just after posting this, my friend Mandy, asked where I picked it up at.
+Yes, it’s a bit tousled, but it only needs a bit of doing and it will be good as new. update: Just after posting this, a friend asked where I picked it up at.
 Turns out she picked it from the curbs, passed it on to a friend who also set it back at the curb.
 Then, apparently another person picked it up, took it home, and then set it on the curb as well. bwahahahaha!!
 I’m the only idiot that wanted to work on it! {{I die}} They told me it used to have a music box on it that played when you rocked…so sweet!

 DIY TIME